SPH73/MS3-project/README.md

 ## Acknowledgements

 Special thanks to the following individuals for without their help I might still be struggling along:
+Brian Macharia - mentor for supporting through this journey and for helping me get the SelectMultipleField option working in my profile form.
 To Haley Shafer for helping me debug the project messages route function during a screen share session and extra thanks for finding an alternative method of screen share when the slack option wasn't working;
 to Michael Parks for helping me understand why some content on the dashboard wasn't rendering and suggesting a way to achieve it;
 to IgorB (data-centric channel lead at the time) for spotting an error on the user 'pieces' loops on the dashboard feature and
 to Simen (@Eventyret_mentor) for giving me a showing me a method of getting an element ID in a loop.

-I am also very grateful to my children and friends for their patience and understanding of my figurative absence while I worked on this project.
+I am also very grateful to my children and friends for their patience and understanding of my absence and lack of time during the developemnt of this project.

 ## Project Helpers

 This is list of resources I used for the project development.
-It is by no means exhaustive but added for the benefit of other students and as a personal reference.
+It is by no means exhaustive but added for the benefit of other students and as a personal reference during development.

 [pipenv](https://pypi.org/project/pipenv/) was used to create a virtual environment.
 It is the recommended python virtual envirinment management according to the official docs.
 [Python secret key generator](https://docs.python.org/3/library/secrets.html) generated in the python repl using `secrets.token_hex(16)`, which is designed for security and cryptography and returns a random text string in hexadecimal using the os and secrets module.